Francis Stuart

 Henry Francis Montgomery Stuart (29 April 1902 – 2 February 2000) was an Irish writer.
 He was awarded one of the highest artistic accolades in Ireland, being elected a Saoi of Aosdána, before his death in 2000.
-His years in Nazi Germany led to a great deal of controversy.
+His associations with the IRA and years in Nazi Germany led to a great deal of controversy.

 Early life

-Francis Stuart was born in Townsville, Queensland, Australia on 29 April 1902 to Irish Protestant parents, Henry Irwin Stuart and Elizabeth Barbara Isabel Montgomery; his father was an alcoholic and killed himself when Stuart was an infant.
-This prompted his mother to return to Ireland and Stuart's childhood was divided between his home in Ireland and Rugby School in England, where he boarded.
+Francis Stuart was born in Townsville, Queensland, Australia on 29 April 1902 to Irish Protestant parents, Henry Irwin Stuart and Elizabeth Barbara Isabel Montgomery.
+His father was an alcoholic and killed himself when Stuart was an infant.
+The widowed Elizabeth Stuart returned with her son to Ireland.
+The boy's childhood was divided between his home in Ireland and Rugby School in England, where he boarded.